gfagerlind/jenkins-opinionated/README.md

 is a tendency for panic solutions which may or may not have paper trails.

-And of course the paper trail is not to put blame, but to be able to figure out what actions where taken and to be able to analyze the consequences.
+And of course the paper trail is not to put blame, but to be able to figure out what actions were taken and to be able to analyze the consequences.

 ### Watch out for sharing resources between communities
 Avoid sharing resources across communities.